nine-lives-later/go-xdelta-perftest-electron/README.md

 go test -v
 ```

 The library assumes that the Xdelta for Go source code is located in the sibling-directory `../go-xdelta`.
+See the `go.mod`file for details.

 ## License